The ThreatLocker Default Deny Policy

 The Default Deny policy is the core of ThreatLocker Allowlisting.
 Any application not already permitted or denied by an existing policy while a machine is in Secured mode will be blocked by the Default Deny policy.
 This is how ThreatLocker prevents the execution of applications not permitted to run within your environment.

-The Default Deny policy is set automatically at the bottom of the list of policies.
+The Default Deny policy is automatically set at the bottom of the policy list.
 This allows ThreatLocker to review all other policies before reaching the Default Deny.
 If the Default Deny is set above any other policies, it will automatically deny anything that occurs below it.

 Prevention of Disabling the Default Deny Policy

-ThreatLocker does not recommend that the Default Deny policy be disabled.
-To ensure that this is only ever done with your explicit permission, multiple safeguards have been implemented within our portal to prevent this from occurring.
+ThreatLocker does not recommend disabling the Default Deny policy.
+To ensure this is done only with your explicit permission, multiple safeguards have been implemented in our portal to prevent this from occurring.
 There are four scenarios in which you will be prompted to provide permission to change the Default Deny policy:

-- Policies within your organization can be switched from 'Active' to 'Inactive', which is helpful if you have a policy that briefly needs to be turned off but does not need to be deleted.
-If you try to switch the Default Deny policy to inactive, you will have to acknowledge the warning pop-up, as rendering this policy inactive will allow users access to all applications that do not have an existing deny policy.
+• Policies within your organization can be switched from 'Active' to 'Inactive', which is helpful if you need to temporarily turn off a policy without deleting it.
+If you try to switch the Default Deny policy to inactive, you will have to acknowledge the warning pop-up, as rendering it inactive will allow users to access all applications that do not have an existing deny policy.

-- Attempting to delete the Default Deny policy will require you to acknowledge the warning pop-up, as deleting the policy will allow users to access all applications that do not have an existing deny policy.
+• Attempting to delete the Default Deny policy will require you to acknowledge the warning pop-up, as doing so will allow users to access all applications that do not have an existing deny policy.